Annamarie2019/ExampleDApps/README.md

 ## Setup

-1. To manage your node programs, make sure that you have node.js and npm installed by running `node -v`.
+1. You will need to have node.js installed to run these dApps.
+To make sure that you have it installed, run `node -v`.
 If no version is returned, run
 `npm update && npm install`.

 2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.
-3. To make sure all contracts are compiled, run `npm run build`.
+3. To make sure all contracts are compiled, run `npm run build`. \[Editor: get "Missing script 'build' " error]
 4. On a separate terminal, run `node scripts/createLocal`.
-You’ll need to have this node running to deploy the dApps.
+You’ll need to have this node running to deploy the dApps. \[Editor: Get "Cannot find module" error.
+When I add axelar-local-gmp-examples to the path (for Node axelar-local-gmp-examples/scrips/createLocal), get "Cannot finde @axelar-network/axelar-local-dev module" error]
 5. Make sure that the address we use for examples is funded on all five supported testnets.

    a.
 Run `node/printBalances`.